Finding The Best Email Marketing Tool For Your Content

 Other features include

-• Easy and multiple ways to create emails: You can leverage pre-existing email templates and customize them for your brand.
+• Easy and multiple ways to create emails: With the paid plan you can leverage pre-existing email templates and customize them for your brand.
 Or you can create emails from scratch using the drag-and-drop editor or coding your own email

-• Auto resends: Resend emails that weren’t open or had any links clicked
+• Auto resends: This is a paid plan feature to resend emails that weren’t open or had any links clicked

 • A/B testing: Test headlines and emails to learn what works for your subscribers and what doesn’t

 I’d used MailChimp before for something else and hated it.
-The interface was clunky and I couldn’t figure out who to create and send emails without jumping through hoops.
+The interface was clunky and I couldn’t figure out how to create and send emails without jumping through hoops.

 0 comments